-151 Helicopter Pilot Ground School 3 hours lecture, 3 units Grade Only
+151 Helicopter Ground School 3 hours lecture, 3 units Grade Only

-Prerequisite: Aviation 101 with a grade of "C" or better, or equivalent.
+Corequisite: Completion of or concurrent enrollment in Aviation 101 with a grade of "C" or better, or equivalent.

-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5; Mathematics 34A with a grade of "C" or better, or equivalent or Assessment Skill Level M20.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5; Mathematics 38 with a grade of "C" or better, or equivalent or Assessment Skill Level M30.

 This course provides an introduction to helicopter operations and careers.
-Topics include the aerodynamic principles of helicopter flight; helicopter instruments, engines, and systems; helicopter performance and operating characteristics; and airports, airspace, weather, weather services, and navigation as they pertain to helicopter operations.
-This course, combined with

-AVIA 101 (Private Pilot Ground School) and AVIA 133 (Human Factors in Aviation), fulfills all requirements for the FAA Helicopter Private Pilot Knowledge Test.
+Topics include the aerodynamic principles of helicopter flight; helicopter instruments, engines, and systems; helicopter performance and operating characteristics; airports, airspace, weather, weather services, and navigation as they pertain to helicopter operations; and increased aeronautical knowledge.
+This course, combined with AVIA 101 (Private Pilot Ground School) and AVIA 133 (Human Factors in Aviation), fulfills all requirements for the FAA Helicopter Private Pilot Knowledge Test.
 It is intended for students majoring in Aviation Operations or those seeking helicopter pilot qualification.
 (FT) AA/AS; CSU.